raspberrypilearning/track-designer/en/step_2.md

 **Choose** a size for your plane by changing the 'X' and 'Z' scale values.

-Our example changes both the 'X' the 'Z' values to `4`:
+Our example changed the 'X' and 'Z' values to `3`:

 ![The Transform pane in the Inspector window with Scale properties X=1, Y=1, and Z=2.](images/plane-transform.png)